The Haight

 “And?”

-Racing a couple of other bikes past the Conservatory in Golden Gate Park on a wide four lane road with great visibility and no traffic, I pulled ahead and thought it would be cute to stop and get off, casually waiting for them to catch up.
+Racing a couple of other bikes past the Conservatory in Golden Gate Park on a wide four lane road with great visibility and no traffic, Harry pulled ahead and thought it would be cute to stop and get off, casually waiting for them to catch up.

-A motorcycle appeared but it wasn’t one of my friends.
+A motorcycle appeared but it wasn’t one of his friends.
 It was a cop.
 There was no siren, no flashing red light.
 He pulled up and stopped and slowly got off his bike, a big beautiful Harley.
 He smiled and asked “What kind of motorcycle is this?”

 “It’s a Norton Atlas.”